jhallen/exorsim/doc/edos.md

 * E80F: "Update"- this means Boot EDOS EXEC, but with a flag set so that the first thing it does is close the output file.
 * If the program wants to discard the output file, it should call the normal "Boot EDOS" function ($E800;G).

+All of the functions which read S19 including "Boot EDOS" operate as
+follows: They ignore all characters outside of S1 records- in particular, they ignore the S0 and the S9 records.
+It's possible to merge S19 files together, then these functions will load the S1 records from all of them.
+These functions stop reading when they run out of the requested number of sectors, or when they see a special S record: 'S' followed by ESC.
+It's common that there are many NULs for padding or between the S19 records.

 "Restore" resets the input file.
 This means that it overwrites the input file pointer from a temporary file pointer.
 The temporary file pointer is initialized to the start of the user specified input file, so "Restore"